MoatazNasr/Library-Management-System/README.md

 ### 2.1 Interact with API

- You could interact with the application's APIS by postman (https://www.postman.com/) Also you could use thunder client a visual studio code extension (https://www.thunderclient.com/)
+ - You could interact with the application's APIS by postman (https://www.postman.com/), Also you could use thunder client a visual studio code extension (https://www.thunderclient.com/)
+ - There is no Authentication Mechanism

 ### 2.2 Entities